totalspectrum/spin2cpp/doc/basic.md

 will print `1` (`x` is an integer, so the fractional part is ignored), `hello`, and `2.2000`.

 The order of `data` statements matters, but they may be intermixed with other statements. `data` statements should only appear at the top level, not within functions or subroutines.

+### DATE$

+Retrieves the current date as a string in ISO format (e.g "2023-09-20").
+The date may be changed by SETTIME.

 ### DECLARE